 ActionButton

-The ActionButton is a button that opens a popper element with possible actions
+A button that opens a popper with contextual actions such as edit, duplicate or archive.

 Import